2001–02 Olympique Lyonnais season

 The 2001–02 season was the 103rd season in the existence of Olympique Lyonnais and the club's 13th consecutive season in the top flight of French football.
 They participated in the French Division 1, the Coupe de France, the Coupe de la Ligue, UEFA Champions League and UEFA Cup.

 Season summary

 Lyon won their first ever French top-flight title.
 The title race came down to the final day of the season, with Lyon needing victory against fellow challengers Lens, who were one point ahead.
 A 3–1 victory secured Lyon's title win.
+The club would go on to establish a period of dominance over Ligue 1 by winning a further six consecutive league titles.

 At the end of the season, Jacques Santini left to manage the France national team.
 Former Rennes manager Paul Le Guen was appointed as his replacement.